Table of Contents

 When we shutdown the interface, the direct route information (192.168.21.0/24) has been removed from the routing table.
 And no shutdown shows that the route information for the directly connected (192.168.12.0/24) has been registered in the routing table.

-Stop the debug
+Stop the debugging

 To stop the debug, simply prefix any enabled debug command with “no”.
 Alternatively, you can use the undeug all command to stop all debug commands.